But we can’t move forward. Really can’t. Metaphysical can’t. Unstoppable-force-versus-immovable-object can’t. We’re stuck and that’s that.

 The way we got here is simple: each side is trying to destroy the other.
 You win wars by force.
 And culture wars are no different.
 Each side fires their volleys, back and forth.

 The NRA allied itself to all kinds of unrelated hot-button issues.
 New York State passed a 2013 gun ban that achieved 4% compliance and had effects like a father of three facing 15 years in prison for a pistol grip.
 The NRA made ads that alienated millions of people and ranted absurdly about “the clenched fist of truth”.
-Massachusetts banned bump stocks and sent a letter to every gun owner in the state saying, “Turn in your bump stocks by February 1, 2018 or face life in prison.”
+Massachusetts banned bump stocks and sent a letter to every gun owner in the state telling them to surrender their bump stocks by February 1, 2018.
+The maximum penalty for noncompliance is life in prison.